 Are you wondering how to tell which macronutrients your lawn needs?
 We recommend conducting a soil test - this can be done at home or by a professional lawn care service.
-Whether your results are ready in the same-day or need lab testing, a soil test will tell you the PH of your soil, so you will know whether it is acidic, neutral, or alkaline.
-A soil test might seem complicated, but it is only necessary when your lawn shows signs of deterioration or if you want to know the details of your soil’s nutrient count.
+A soil test will tell you the pH of your soil, so you will know whether it is acidic, neutral, or alkaline.
+A soil test might seem complicated, but it is necessary if you want to know what nutrients your soil is capable of providing your lawn.
 Knowing the nutrient contents of your soil is beneficial for fertilization grass care, so you can be sure to add the right blend of N-P-K.

 Not sure what to do with the results of your soil test?
 We will also help to recommend a specific fertilizer for each nutrient deficiency that your soil may be experiencing.
-To learn more, check out more ways to improve your soil's health and get to the root of any problems with our lawn care tips.
 Now let us move on to learning all about nitrogen.